verrazzano/docs/content/en/docs/guides/application-deployment-guide.md

 ### Access the application's logs

-Applications deployed using bindings have log collection enabled.
+Deployed applications have log collection enabled.
 These logs are collected using Elasticsearch and can be accessed using Kibana.
-Elasticsearch and Kibana are examples of infrastructure Verrazzano creates in support of an application as a result of applying a binding.
+Elasticsearch and Kibana are examples of infrastructure Verrazzano creates in support of an application as a result of applying an application configuration.

 Determine the URL to access Kibana using the following commands.
  ```shell script